Our Academic Team

 Understanding the nature of (virtual) institutions and their application to the correct behaviour of software systems

-CDE Students: Javier De La Dehesa Cueto-Felgueroso, Tom Smith,
+CDE Students: Javier De La Dehesa Cueto-Felgueroso, Tristan Smith, Matthew Thompson

 Research Interests: